-Don't miss this post-conference experience – September 19-21 – at sites throughout New Orleans, presented by Training magazine!
+SAVE THE DATE: Don't miss this post-conference experience – October 15 (pm) - 16, 2020 – at sites throughout Austin, Texas, presented by Training magazine!

 If you work in L&D and are seeking new ways to design and deploy training, don’t miss this immersive learning event.
 Additional fee applies, and includes two lunches, two dinners, and transportation.
 Want to bring three or more people from the same organization?
 Contact us for a special group discount!

 Our agenda is full – starting with a kickoff evening on THURSDAY, SEPTEMBER 19, which includes an introduction to Innovations in Training, a creativity mini-workshop, The Nature of Wine and Learning experiential tasting, an Innovation Chat with a neuroscientist, and a reception and dinner with immersive tech demos.

 FRIDAY, SEPTEMBER 20, starts with an exploration of collaborative design with the head of the Small Center for Collaborative Design at Tulane's School of Architecture (which hosts us this morning), followed by an Innovation Chat with KPMG about their new center for learning and innovation.
 Then, we will dive into our Immersive TechLearn Lab to discover what we need to know about getting started with VR, AR and other immersive tech, followed by hands-on demos with Verizon, Revinax, KPMG, and others.